Plumsail/helpdesk-docs/Online/How To/Submit tickets from an online form to SharePoint help desk with the help of Microsoft Flow or Azure Logic Apps connector.rst

   This action is not available in public connector in Microsoft Flow yet.
 It will become available soon.
 If you want to use this action right now, you can `add this connector as a custom connector`_.

-Add Plumsail HelpDesk — Create a ticket action and use fields from the form to compose the ticket.
+Add *Plumsail HelpDesk  —  Create a ticket* action and use fields from the form to compose the ticket.

-Add the Array of result files we received in the loop to the Ticket Attachments field and click Show advanced options to add JSON schema with custom fields.
+Add the **Array of result files** we received in the loop to the **Ticket Attachments** field and click *Show advanced options* to add **JSON schema with custom fields**.

 |CreateTicket|

-Finally, press Save Flow, unless you want other actions to take place after an email is sent.
+Finally, press *Save Flow*, unless you want other actions to take place after an email is sent.

 So, here is the complete flow: